 Also referred to as the customer retention rate (CRC) or simply “the renewal rate,” churn measures the contract value for customers who have stopped paying for your product or service.

-SaaS businesses rely on repeat customers.
-As opposed to other industries like retail, it's not enough to get a customer to buy one time.
+SaaS businesses rely on customer retention and extending the customer lifetime.
+As opposed to other industries like retail, it's not enough to get new customers to buy one time.
 If you can't get them to continue buying, you haven't achieved product/market fit.

-When you confirm that you have customers renewing by tracking the renewal rate SaaS metric, you know you've found the right pool of customers and that you're delivering something valuable.
+When your SaaS business' customer success team can confirm that customers are renewing by tracking the renewal rate SaaS metric, you know your SaaS business is achieving customer satisfaction by delivering a valuable services to a pool of customers who appreciate it.
 Then, you can begin to work on profitability and scaling.

 The Next Step: Develop Your Own SaaS Metrics Reporting